DukeMobileDevCenter/Jigsaw/docs/build-setup.md

 ## Build and run the app

 Simply click run button in the project.
 Rename the bundle identifier if you need to sign and install on a device.
-(Don't use the no "-beta" bundle id yet - I want to reserve it for release. 😅) I didn't really test it on a real device, but I assume it would work.
+(Don't use the bundle id without beta - I want to reserve it for release. 😅)

-The interface design is based on iPhone 11, and I encourage you to check if they also look good with other dimensions.
+The interface design is based on iPhone 11, and it is encouraged to check if they also look good with other dimensions.

 ## Play with the app